f5devcentral/f5-agility-labs-sslviz/docs/class7/module4-Automation-Ansible/lab5.rst

    - ip.src == <client IP address>
    - ip.dst == <destination IP address>
    - ip.src == <client IP address> && http
+   - ip.src == <client IP address> && http.host contains "<host of interest>"

 |

 This Wireshark TAP service provides a powerful tool for gaining visibility into the traffic flowing through your environment, allowing you to analyze and understand the behavior of the traffic in detail.
-This can be invaluable for troubleshooting, performance analysis, and security monitoring.
+This can be invaluable for client behaviors, troubleshooting, and security monitoring.

 .. note:: For Example: you can use this capability to create more complex Services, Service Chains, and Security Policies to isolate and inspect specific users of interest (Client IP Subnet Match), and use this Wireshark TAP service to gain insights into that traffic for further analysis.

 |